kashaf874/Bioconda/README.md

 # Bioconda & Biopython
-I'm Exploring Bio Conda and Bio Python Libraries.Here will share with you guys my experience I'll got and the solution.
+I'm Exploring Bio Conda and Bio Python Libraries.Here I will share with you guys my experience , hoplfully
 # Biopython

 #### Biopython is a programing language,